- What is narcolepsy?

 In addition, a doctor might prescribe medication.
 Options include:

 - A stimulant, such as modafinil or dexampthetamine – these help to keep you awake through the day

 - Sodium oxybate – this can help you to sleep at night and therefore tackle daytime sleepiness, and can also improve cataplexy

 - Antidepressants – these are sometimes offered as an option to treat sleep paralysis and hallucinations.

 Narcolepsy is a long-term condition so it can have an impact on many areas of life.

 With good management of your symptoms, most occupations are open to people with narcolepsy.
 Your employer has a legal obligation under disability discrimination law to make allowances that enable you to work, such as allowing you to take naps or offering flexitime.

-Narcolepsy UK have some useful advice on managing work and narcolepsy here .
+Narcolepsy UK have some useful advice on managing work and narcolepsy.

-Similarly, as long as you are able to keep your symptoms under control, you will be able to drive and can get car insurance.
-In the UK you have to inform the DVLA that you have narcolepsy.
-They will issue you a fixed term driving license and check every few years that you are controlling your symptoms.
+Similarly, as long as you are able to keep your symptoms under control, you will be able to drive a car, motorcycle or moped, and can get insurance.
+In the UK you must inform the DVLA that you have narcolepsy.
+They will issue you a fixed-term driving license and check every few years that you are controlling your symptoms.